e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [Appendix C][sC]).

 <a id="g-did-you-mean"></a>**did-you-mean** — the required shape of any name-shaped failure: the
-offending name plus the list-in-hand it should have come from, carried as payload rather than baked into message text ([§13.2][s13-2]).
+offending name plus the list-in-hand it should have matched, carried as payload rather than baked into message text ([§13.2][s13-2]).

 <a id="g-error-locality"></a>**error locality** — the property the declaration layer buys: a mistake fails